blue-season/pywarm/docs/tutorial.md

 just use `W.conv(..., stride=2)`.
 The only thing to remember is that you have to specify the full keyword, rather than relying on the position of arguments.

-## Parameter initialization per usage
+## Parameter initialization per layer

 Unlike PyTorch's approach, paramter initialization can be specified directly in PyWarm's functional interface.
 For example: